hackclub/hackclub/workshops/dodge/README.md

 ## Part IV.
 Publishing and Sharing

+You're done, yay!
+You just need to add it to your website so that it's live on the internet!

+You can follow these instructions from the Personal Website workshop (hopefully they are a little familiar to you) to add your changes to GitHub:

+1. Open the terminal by pressing `alt + t` on the keyboard at the same time.
+   Type in the following commands:
+  - `git add --all`
+  - `git commit -m "Create Dodge game"`
+  - `git push`
+2. GitHub will now ask for your username and password.
+  - Go ahead and enter the username and press the enter.
+  - Enter the password and press enter. _The characters won't show up on the screen, but rest assured, they are still being typed._
+3. Now try to view the website by going to `USERNAME.github.io` (make sure to replace `USERNAME` with our actual GitHub username)

-Don't forget to share your beautiful creation by adding it to your website and sharing it on the Slack on the [`#shipit`](https://starthackclub.slack.com/messages/shipit) channel!
+Don't forget to share your beautiful creation on the Slack on the [`#shipit`](https://starthackclub.slack.com/messages/shipit) channel!

 ## Part V. Hacking

-Isn't it a bit sad that there's a lose condition, but no win condition?
+- Isn't it a bit sad that there's a lose condition, but no win condition?
 Not even a score counter for number of enemies dodged?
-Speaking of that, what if the objective of the game was to catch all the enemies instead of dodging them?
+- Speaking of that, what if the objective of the game was to catch all the enemies instead of dodging them?
-What if the enemies didn't drop straight down, but instead bounced around the screen?
+- What if the enemies didn't drop straight down, but instead bounced around the screen?
+Hah!
+Good luck dodging that!
-What if there were levels in which they got faster, and the player got faster?
+- What if there were levels in which they got faster, and the player got faster?
-Did you find it hard to restart the game because you had to switch from clicking to frantically mashing arrow keys to dodging the first enemy?
+- Did you find it hard to restart the game because you had to switch from clicking to frantically mashing arrow keys to dodging the first enemy?
 Might it be better instead to use a key to restart the game?
 Or, might it be better to randomize the initial position to better your chances of survival?
 (Hint, we've already used the relevant functions in this workshop!)

 Infinite possibilities await you! [p5.js documentation](http://p5js.org/reference/) is a great resource, and can help you fulfill all of your wildest ambitions for this game!